mxc-commons/znd-servicemanager/README.md

 	* delegators
 	* invokables
 	* abstract factories

-Goal of this approach is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to zend-servicemanager 3.3.2 (currently).
+Goal of this activities is to exploit PHP capabilities as far as possible for performance enhancements without giving up on backwards compatibility to zend-servicemanager 3.3.2 (currently).
 We are working on optimizing the PHP implementation in order to find out what the particular requirements for maximum speed actually are.
 Another thing we want to learn about is how to streamline service manager configuration in order to ease comprehension and effectivity.

+Please refer to the "Benchmark Results" section at the end of this file for details on current achievements towards the goals.

 Based on what we learn we plan to provide a PHP core component or extension library implemented in C, which will combine the functionality and compatibility of the PHP implementation with the performance of a C implementation.
 Work on that will not start before 07-2018.
 Please do not expect visible or stable results in 2018.
 Preliminary project name is mxc-servicemanager-x2.

-##Installation

-To be done.

-##License
+## Version

+Version 0.0.1 created by Frank Hein, maxence operations GmbH

+## Installation

+mxc-servicemanager is a fork of zend-servicemanager.
+As such we can not provide a composer package.
+You can not use zend-servicemanager and mxc-servicemanager in the same project, because both live in the Zend\ServiceManager namespace.

+Installation is more or less:

+1. Clone the repository to your project directory.

+2. Remove zend-servicemanager from your projects dependencies in composer.json

+3. If your project is composer based, redirect servicemanager autoloading to the mxc-servicemanager directory.

+     "autoload": {
+         "psr-4": {
+             "Zend\\ServiceManager\\": "src/"
+         }
+     },

+4. Run composer dumpautoload

+Note: Things can be more complex if your project is made up of components, which again have dependencies to zend-servicemanager.
+We do not use this fork that way and do not recommend to do so for other purposes than testing.

+## License

 mxc-servicemanager is provided under the New BSD License.
 See `license.txt`.

+## Discussion

+Platform for discussion of all things related to this fork is the [issues section of this repository](https://github.com/mxc-commons/mxc-servicemanager/issues)

 ## Copyright Acknowledgement

-If you want to contribute his library will acknowledge your copyright on significant changes.
-Please add your copyright notice to copyrights.md specifying the particular things you hold the copyright for in `copyrights.md`.
+If you want to contribute to this fork, you may add your copyright notice to copyrights.md specifying the particular things you hold the copyright for in `copyrights.md`.
-The only restriction for copyright claims is that you license the things you supply under the New BSD License, the license under which this library is generally provided.
+The only restriction for copyright claims is that you have license the things you supply under the New BSD License, the same license under which both zend-servicemanager and this fork are provided.

 ## Benchmarks